Center is closed this month

 - Prune spring-flowering shrubs -- lilacs, forsythia, snowball bushes -- now.
 Take one or two of the big stems or trunks out to allow young wood to grow up and bloom in later years.

 - Watch stressed spruce trees.
 A fungus called pink needle can wipe out a tree in two years.
-Spray with two different fungicides, Systemic Fungicide and Daconil, within three weeks if you notice any sign of this disease.
+Spray with two different fungicides, Phyton 27 or Daconil, within three weeks if you notice any sign of this disease.
 Adding Spray Grip improves the effectiveness of the fungicides.

 - Check and spray your roses, euonymus, apples and crabapples for mildew.
 This white powder-like fungus grows quickly with mild, humid nights. if you had mildew last year you will have it this year, so treat with a fungicide or Wilt Stop.

 - Check for aphids and treat as needed.
-Master Nursery Pest Fighter is all natural and works on all plants.
+Monterey Take Down and Bonide Pyrethrins are all-natural and work on all plants.
 Ladybugs are nature's way to help keep aphids under control.

-- Fertilize the lawn now with Master Pro Lawn Food or Turf Supreme, a formulation which is slow release and contains a high concentration of sulphur, creating a healthy green lawn which doesn't grow too quickly.
+- Fertilize the lawn now with Dr. Earth Super organic Lawn Food, available as a liquid or granules, Master Pro Lawn Food or Turf Supreme, a formulation which is slow release and contains a high concentration of sulfur, creating a healthy green lawn which doesn't grow too quickly.

 - Bothered by snakes?
 Try Snake-A-Way to keep them at bay.
 Reapply at the end of July

 - Spray elms with Sevin to control elm leaf beetle.
 Try Imidacloprid (Merit) next year in April and avoid spraying in June.
 Merit is a systemic soil drench also available in injectable capsule form.